 Nathan is a partner of Arnold Bloch Leibler’s banking & finance practice in Sydney.
-He regularly advises property funds, property developers, corporate borrowers, non-bank lenders and high net worth individuals on property finance transactions, corporate lending and restructurings.
+He regularly advises borrowers (including property funds, property developers and corporates), non-bank lenders and high net worth individuals on property finance transactions, corporate lending and restructurings.

 “An experienced finance lawyer who combines an eye for detail with a commercial approach.
 As a client, you know he’ll get the deal done, with your interests protected.”

-- property investment and development financings, including senior and mezzanine financings
+- property investment and development financings, including senior, mezzanine and preferred equity financings

 - loan note issuance